 Current Scholarship Funds

 LCF Alumni Scholarship (Collegiate) - Lexington Community Foundation awards four $1,000 annual LHS Alumni scholarships each year.
 Three are awarded to former LHS students currently enrolled in any post-secondary education and one is given to a graduating LHS senior.

 Warren & Leta Batie Scholarship - Warren and Leta Batie always believed in the importance of having a good high school, as well as a post-secondary education that prepares one for a future career.
 The Batie family has created this scholarship valued at up to $2,000 as a means of helping students with the increased costs of attending college.

-Ronald Bossung Memorial Scholarship - The Bossung family has established a scholarship in loving memory of Ronald Bossung to help young adults achieve their goals.
+Ronald & LaJean Bossung Memorial Scholarship - The Bossung family has established a scholarship in the loving memory of Ronald Bossung to help young adults achieve their goals.
 Agriculture and high education have both played a significant role in the Bossung family.
-This scholarship created in his honor will award an annual scholarship valued at up to $1,000 to a graduating senior of LHS that will be pursuing a post-secondary education at Nebraska College of Technical Agriculture in Curtis, NE, or at one of the Universities of Nebraska.
+This scholarship created in his honor will award an annual scholarship valued at up to $1,000 to a graduating senior of LHS that will be pursuing post-secondary education at Nebraska College of Technical Agriculture in Curtis, NE, or at one of the Universities of Nebraska.

 Richard & Phyllis Brown Hendrix Scholarship - It was Phyllis's (Brown) Hendrix wish to permanently continue the Richard A. Brown Memorial Scholarship, and the family established the Richard & Phyllis Brown Hendrix Scholarship in the amount of $500 toward a post-secondary education in their honor. (see Richard A. Brown Memorial Scholarship)

 Class of '77 Scholarship - The Lexington Community Foundation administers this $500 annual scholarship that was established by the LHS Class of 1977 in memory of their classmates who have passed away.
 This scholarship is given to any graduating senior who shows qualities of good character, leadership, and academic achievement and has at least one parent who is a graduate of LHS or St. Ann's High School.